Policies and Requirements

 Chief Academic Officer permission is required for students to enroll for more than 18 credits.
-For more information, students should contact their Student Achievement Specialist who will submit requests to the Chief Academic Officer.
+For more information, students should contact their Academic Success Coach who will submit requests to the Chief Academic Officer.

 The Overload Permission Request form and procedure are available in the Student Form Library.